-KPMG, an Irish partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity
+KPMG, an Irish partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by quarantee.

 Offices: Dublin, Belfast, Cork and Galway

 KPMG is authorised by Chartered Accountants Ireland to carry on Investment Business.